Cytotoxic T cell: Effector functions

 The transcription factor Eomesodermin is suggested to play a key role in CD8+ T cell function, acting as a regulatory gene in the adaptive immune response.
 Studies investigating the effect of loss-of-function Eomesodermin found that a decrease in expression of this transcription factor resulted in decreased amount of perforin produced by CD8+ T cells.

 Role in disease pathogenesis

 Unlike antibodies, which are effective against both viral and bacterial infections, cytotoxic T cells are mostly effective against viruses.

 During hepatitis B virus (HBV) infection, cytotoxic T cells kill infected cells and produce antiviral cytokines capable of purging HBV from viable hepatocytes.
 They also play an important pathogenic role, contributing to nearly all of the liver injury associated with HBV infection.
 Platelets have been shown to facilitate the accumulation of virus-specific cytotoxic T cells into the infected liver.
-In some studies with mice, the injection with CXCR5+CD8+T cells show a significative decrease of HBsAg.
+In some studies with mice, the injection with CXCR5+CD8+T cells show a significant decrease of HBsAg.
 Also, an increase of CXCL13 levels facilitated the recruitment of intrahepatic CXCR5+CD8+T cells and, these types of cells produced high levels of HBV-specific interferon (IFN)-γ and IL-21, which can help to improve the control of chronic HBV infection.